 Another study carried out in November, 2017, published in the Journal of Epidemiology, found that participating in strength-promoting exercise reduces the general death rate by 23% and death by cancer, by 31%.
 The study focused on strength exercises using bodyweight exercise, though the same effects can be obtained using weights.

 If you are nearing your 60s and you are keen to look and feel as young on the outside as you do on the inside, by no means should you stop walking or taking part in your favorite aerobic activity, since exercise in all forms has been found to benefit health in countless ways.
 However, if keeping cancer, heart disease and obesity at bay are a concern, by all means give weights and strength training the importance they deserve in your daily workout.
+And remember, it’s always a good idea to ask for medical or health insurance advice from a specialist.

 Read our full review about one of the best bodybuilding supplements: Crazy Mass >>